pelillian/Keep-to-Bear/README.md

 I couldn't find a solution that was good enough for my purposes, so this is what I came up with.
 This **works with images**, and it **preserves all of your tags!**

-- Use [Google Takeout](takeout.google.com) to export your Google Keep notes to a zip file.
+- Use Google Takeout (takeout.google.com) to export your Google Keep notes to a zip file.
 Download it and extract it somewhere on your computer.

 - In terminal navigate to the Takeout/Keep/ folder & run this.
 It adds hashtags to your labels so that Bear will recognise them.